paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 3. Events and emitters
 4. Temporary instances used in loops

 You get the idea.
 Feel free to add to the list.
-Then there is when not to cache.
+When not to cache.

-1. Classes that are only instantiated once or occasionally.
+1. Classes instantiated once or occasionally.
 2. Classes you cannot reset for reuse.
 IEnumerable is one of those, unfortunately, so no caching coroutines.
 3. Classes with larger data sets where you instantiate a lot at once, but in very infrequent batches.
 Judgement is needed.
 A `Dictionary` or `Map` with 100 entries each with a payload of 100 bytes and an average key length of 5 take about 64k.
 Not much in the modern scheme of things.
 In this case cache the payloads, not the `Dictionary`.

 Look at `new` carefully.
 It appears the same for classes and structs, but the latter uses the stack and does not allocate memory.

 The `Cache` class is entirely static.
-It can be used in any class.
-We call classes that don't know they are being cached as *Cache Agnostic*.
+We call classes that don't know about caching *Cache Agnostic*.
 You can also use *Cache Aware* classes that are more convenient and readable.
 For the impatient here are full examples of each.

 #### Cache Agnostic Usage